Petlja/PSIML/docs/WorkshopVMs.md

+# Workshop Virtual Machines instruction
+All the work done for the PSIML workshops will be done in Azure VMs.

+## Connecting to a VM
+To connect to a VM, follow these steps (assuming you have a Windows machine.
+Steps are similar on different OS):
+1. Find your name in the table below, and find your machine details.
+2. Open Remote Desktop Connection by clicking the Start button Start button icon.
+In the search box, type Remote Desktop Connection, and then, in the list of results, click Remote Desktop Connection.
+3. In the Computer box, type the **DNS name** of the computer that you want to connect to, and then click Connect.
+4. type in username and password per table below and click OK.

+## Starting the workshop
+To start the workshop:
+1. find the cloned git repository in c:\PSIML
+2. Click the Start button icon.
+In the search box, type Anaconda Prompt, and then, in the list of results, click Anaconda Prompt.
+3. Activate the AzureML environment by typing: `conda activate AzureML` in Anaconda Prompt
+3. follow the workshop lead instructions

+## List of participants and VM details
 |participant            | machine name  |   DNS name                                  | username                | password     |
 |-----------------------|---------------|---------------------------------------------|-------------------------|--------------|
 |Aleksa Milisavljević   | PSIML-WS-VM1  | psiml-ws-vm1.westeurope.cloudapp.azure.com  | psiml-ws-vm1\psimluser  | Petnica2019  |